 Get the timing right-treat in May or early June.
 Treat again in September.
 If we are having a cool May you may want to wait until June.
 In September you want to be sure your soil is well watered prior to the treatment of nemotodes, and then water well for two weeks following the treatment.
 This will eliminate some of the root weevil problem for the next year.
 You will have to repeat the biannual treatments for a few years to get the weevils properly controlled, and then continue with a once a year preventative treatment cycle (in September).

 You’ll get better results if you use Pondzyme in the water before you add the nematodes.

 The good news is that it is really easy to do…ok it’s tedious but your shade garden can look so bad if root weevils become numerous.

 1) Take a 5 gallon bucket and fill it up with water.

 2. Treat the water with a product called pondzyme (people use it to protect their fish from the additives in our water).
 I use 1 and ¼ teaspoons of Pondzyme to 5 gallons of water.

 3) Add the nemotodes to the water.

-4. Using a plastic pitcher I then water the nemotodes into the soil where I see leaf notching.
+4. Using a plastic pitcher, not metal, I then water the nemotodes into the soil where I see leaf notching.

 It is very little effort for a dramatic and healthy result.
 Good gardening!

-Living nemotodes for root weevil larvae can be purchased now through September at: Portland Nursery
+Living nemotodes for root weevil larvae can often be purchased May through September at: Portland Nursery

 and other higher end garden centers.